BambooHR/bhr-api-php/docs/Api/LastChangeInformationApi.md

-# MySdk\LastChangeInformationApi
+# BhrSdk\LastChangeInformationApi

-All URIs are relative to https://example.bamboohr.com, except if the operation defines another base path.
+All URIs are relative to https://company.bamboohr.com, except if the operation defines another base path.

 | Method | HTTP request | Description |
 | ------------- | ------------- | ------------- |